HBO Max kills HBO Go, a shot at Roku and Fire TV with you in the crossfire

 Roku and Amazon Fire TV products are the most pervasive ways to stream on televisions in the US.
 Together, the two companies' streaming devices and smart TVs made up 70% of all the streaming devices installed in the US last year, and they reach roughly 80 million active users between them.

 But rather than serving as neutral platforms for apps, lately Roku and Amazon both have been digging in their heels in talks with new streaming services.
-And media companies are pushing back on distribution terms with these devices makers, needing their new services to be as profitable as possible after investing billions to create them.
+And media companies are pushing back on distribution terms with these device makers, needing their new services to be as profitable as possible after investing billions to create them.

 The HBO Max hubbub wasn't the first time this tension between streaming services and device makers spilled out into public view.
 Earlier this year, a similar carriage dispute between Roku and Fox threatened to kick Fox's apps off Roku boxes, right as those apps were set to stream the biggest TV event of the year: the Super Bowl.
 One day before kickoff, Fox and Roku reached a deal to keep the apps working in time for the game.